baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/index.md

 # Forms9Patch

-Simplify image management and text formatting in your PCL and Shared Library Xamarin.Forms iOS, Android and UWP applications.
+A suite of elements with simple image management and text formatting for your NetStandard, PCL, and Shared Library Xamarin.Forms iOS, Android and UWP applications.

 ## Overview